Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 weight: 4
 ---

+## {{% date 2023 8 5 %}}
+Update Qt 5.12.12.
+Update Qt 5.15.10.
+Apply patch of CVE-2023-37369 and CVE-2023-38197.
+Update Qt 6.2.5.
+Update Qt 6.5.2.

+Update OpenSSL to 3.0.10 / 1.1.1v.

+OSDN service is temporarily stopping from being used due to technical problem.
+Currently prebuilt packages are only uploaded to SourceForge.

 ## {{% date 2023 6 14 %}}
 Update Qt 5.15.10 series with QtWebEngine / QtScript 5.15.14.
 Apply patch for CVE-2023-34410 in all supported 5.15.10 and 6.2.4 versions.